Montana Labor Laws – Wage and Hour

 Meals and Breaks

-Montana does not have any laws requiring an employer to provide a meal period or breaks to employees, thus the federal rule applies.
+Montana labor laws do not have any laws requiring an employer to provide a meal period or breaks to employees, thus the federal rule applies.
 The federal rule does not require an employer to provide either a meal (lunch) period or breaks.
 However, if an employer chooses to do so, breaks, usually of the type lasting less than twenty (20) minutes, must be paid.
 Meal or lunch periods (usually thirty (30) minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 MT Dept. of Labor and Industry FAQ

 Information about Montana vacation leave laws may now be found on our Montana Leave Laws page.